Laura Martin Rose: Biography

-Rose became historian-general of the United Daughters of the Confederacy in 1916.
+Rose succeeded Mildred Rutherford as historian-general of the United Daughters of the Confederacy in 1916.
 She died in 1917.

-Martin Methodist College is named for her grandfather Thomas Martin (1799–1870), who established the college in his will.
+Martin Methodist College (renamed University of Tennessee Southern in 2021) was named for her grandfather Thomas Martin (1799–1870), who established the college in his will.
 As her book describes, some of the earliest meetings of the Klan were held at her grandfather's house.

 Re-founding of the Klan

 Rose's 1914 textbook contributed to mythologizing and glorifying the Ku Klux Klan, which at that time was a nearly-extinct regional organization.
 It was one of a number of works of the era that would lead to the Klan's re-founding in 1915.

 According to journalist Michelle Serrano, Rose's textbook served to propagate white supremacy and helped to bring about the Jim Crow era of racist laws.